Prion Science Ignored By Government, Industry

 Approximately 40 million people around the world already have Alzheimer’s disease and the numbers are rising rapidly.
 Since the disease barely existed a century ago, Alzheimer’s and some related diseases fit the definition of a global epidemic.
 A new book by Crossbow’s Gary R. Chandler explains why some, if not all, forms of Alzheimer’s disease are contagious.
 He also explains the connection to the global surge in autism.

 Alzheimer’s deaths in the U.S. alone increased 68 percent between 2000 and 2010.
 During that same time, deaths from other major diseases, including heart disease and cancer, decreased significantly.
-Most developed countries are making progress on all health fronts, except for Alzheimer’s and other forms of dementia.
+Most developed countries are making progress on all health fronts, except for Alzheimer’s disease and other forms of dementia.

 “In my opinion, Alzheimer’s and other neurodegenerative disorders such as mad cow disease, Creutzfeldt-Jakob disease and chronic wasting disease all are being grossly mismanaged around the world,” Chandler said.
 “The outbreaks all started about the same time.
 All are deadly.
 None are curable.
 All are caused by deadly, infectious proteins.
 The correlations speak volumes.”

 Beat Brain Disease With Smart Food explains that some, if not all, forms of dementia are contagious.
 This book explores Alzheimer’s as part of a protein epidemic.
 It makes several critical points and asks some challenging questions about a form of killer protein called a prion (pronounced PREE-on).